AlishanKably/Project-04/README.md

 ## Wins

-I was successfully able to work through the problems I faced during this project by breaking down the problem into smaller, manageable issues and create a product which allows the user to explore and interact with different components.
-I also feel like this app aesthetically looks proffesional and it allowed me to get creative with CSS with the use of Bootstrap.
-I was able to successfully demostrate my knowledge of creating a secure app where users can create password protected accounts and contribute their experience with the rest of the world.
+I was successfully able to work through the problems I faced during this project by breaking down the problem into smaller, manageable issues and creating a product which allows the user to explore and interact with different components.
+I also feel like this app aesthetically looks professional and it allowed me to get creative with CSS with the use of Bootstrap.
+I was able to successfully demonstrate my knowledge of creating a secure app where users can create password protected accounts and contribute their experience with the rest of the world.

 ## Future Additions

 I would like to continue working on this project in the future and add the following components:
-* Add a comments section on each expanded card where different users can post their reviws of each trail they experience.
+* Add a comments section on each expanded card where different users can post their reviews of each trail they experience.
 * Google maps API to show specific locations of each hike rather than a general map on the homepage.
 * Expand the brand by adding a hiking gear and apparel page.